West Virginia Trilogy

 Circleville, United States • 9-11 Oct 2026

-The West Virginia Trilogy is a three-day series of trail runs held along the Eastern Continental Divide in the Monongahela National Forest.
-The event takes place during the Columbus Day weekend in October, with race headquarters situated at the 400-acre Spruce Knob Mountain Center.
-This outdoor education facility is located near Circleville, West Virginia, in the shadow of Spruce Knob, the highest point in the state.
+The West Virginia Trilogy is a series of three trail runs held on the Eastern Continental Divide in the Monongahela National Forest.
+The event takes place near Spruce Knob and Seneca Rocks in Circleville, WV during Columbus Day Weekend, October 9–11, 2026.

 Race information